| Royal Windsor 1 | Royal Windsor 2 | London West 1 | London West 2 | Classic Themes | Historic Canterbury | Dickens 200th |

 The Wife of Bath’s Tale

-Of all 30 pilgrims who met by chance at the Tabard Inn in Southwark and rode to Becket’s shrine, Alyson is most famous.
-A lively Prologue tells of mastery over her 5 late husbands.
+Of all the 30 pilgrims who met by chance at the Tabard Inn in Southwark and rode to Becket’s shrine, Alyson is most famous.
+A lively Prologue tells of mastery over her five late husbands.
 Her Tale is of a knight who must find “what women most desire”.
-The right answer “sovereignty” is from an old hag, on condition he marries her.
+The right answer “sovereignty” comes from an old hag, on condition he marries her.
 The knight accepts her authority and she becomes a young, lovely and faithful wife.

 After Becket’s murder in 1170, caskets held bone or cloth relics.
 Above, typical Limoges Chasse with lavish enamel scenes of his death.